The story so far

 In 2015 Hosten needed to return to the Caribbean to sort out affairs following his mother’s death and by then they had been regularly looking on the internet at possible houses so he visited a number of properties at the same time.
 He also visited the YWAM base to meet the team there.
 (This was the charity that Hilary had worked for in the UK and she was interested in the work they were doing in Grenada).

 In March 2016 they got an email from one of the YWAM leaders in Grenada.
 He described a property that was for sale and he thought it might be suitable for their vision, though the house needed a lot of work doing to it.
-As they opened the photos attached there was a photo of an open courtyard which is not a normal style for Grenadian houses and in seeing that photo Hilary knew that it was the right house.
+As they opened the photos attached, there was a photo of a courtyard which is not a normal style for Grenadian houses and in seeing that photo Hilary was reminded of her journal entry about an open courtyard and knew that it was the right house.
 Hosten had a similar reaction when he found out that there were plans for a golf course to be built nearby which connected with his original vision of a chapel near the golf course!
 The number of rooms matched the plans that they had been developing and it was also a short walk from the sea in the type of location they were hoping for.
 However, the owners wanted to sell the house to Christians who had a particular vision for the house.
 So it was not just a case of making an offer but a process of the owners discerning whether the vision of the retreat house fitted with what the owners wanted for the house.

 To cut a long story short, Hosten and Hilary visited the house a few months later and shared their vision with the owners.
 The owners felt that they were the right people to buy the house which again was such a confirmation of the vision they had been carrying.
 They also discovered that along with the house there was a ready-made network of people associated with the house and the work that the owners had been doing.
 They were a lovely American couple who had worked in Grenada for about thirty years and wanted to return to the States leaving the church and school which they had built and developed and they gave these properties as a gift in kind along with the purchase of the house.